You may have heard of the Google My Business short link, but there is much more to it than meets the eye.

 Here’s a step-by-step guide to creating a Google reviews short link URL for your Google Business Profile.

 - Sign in to your Google account linked to your business.
 Access the Business tab from the app launcher to open your Google My Business dashboard.

 - If you have a multi-location business, choose the location from the group for which you want to create a short link.

 - Scroll down and click on the “Get more reviews” option on the dashboard.

 - A share popup opens and shows you a URL.
 Copy the URL.
 It would look like: g.page/r/<business code>/reviews.
 If you wish to share the link to your Google Business Profile, you can remove “reviews” from the link.
 Now, the link to your GMB profile would look like this: g.page/r/<business code>.

 With the short link for your Google Business Profile and Google reviews form, you can now share it with customers via text messages, emails, and other communication materials.

 How to use your Google reviews link effectively

 Now that you have a Google reviews link, let’s talk about how you can use it to collect more reviews.

-After a customer’s visited your business, send them an email with a review request that includes your Google short link.
-Most customers understand how reviews can benefit business and would be happy to leave one.
+After a customer visits your business, email them a review request that includes your Google short link.
+Most customers understand how reviews benefit businesses and would be happy to leave one.